-Competency restoration treatment also recognizes the possible presence of trauma symptoms and the role that histories of trauma and exposure to violence may play in a person's life.
+Competency restoration treatment also recognizes the possible presence of trauma symptoms and the role that histories of trauma and exposure to violence may play in an individual's life.
 Traumatic events can include a history of physical and sexual abuse or assault, domestic violence, neglect, bullying, community-based violence (e.g., exposure to gang violence, police and citizen altercations), disaster, terrorism, and the experience of war (SAMSHA, 2014).
-Involvement with the criminal court system can further exacerbate trauma for individuals with histories of trauma experiences (SAMSHA, 2016).
+Involvement with the criminal justice system can further exacerbate trauma for individuals with histories of trauma experiences (SAMSHA, 2016).
 Trauma-informed care is an approach used to engage people with histories of trauma.
-For more information on trauma-informed care, see store.samhsa.gov/shin/content//SMA14-4816/SMA14-4816/SMA14-4816/SMA14-4816.pdf.
+For more information on Trauma-informed care, see http://store.samhsa.gov/shin/content//SMA14-4816.pdf.

 In Washington, the length of the competency restoration treatment period depends upon the type of criminal charge.
-Defendants charged with misdemeanor offenses qualify for an initial 14 to 29 days of inpatient restoration treatment or a maximum of 90 days of outpatient restoration treatment.
+Defendants charged with misdemeanor offenses qualify for an initial 14 to 29 days of restoration treatment.
 Defendants charged with Class C or non-violent Class B felony offenses qualify for an initial treatment period of 45 days.
-Defendants charged with violent Class B and Class A felonies qualify for an initial treatment treatment period of up to 90 days (see RCW 10.77).
+Defendants charged with violent Class B and Class A felonies are committed for an initial treatment period of up to 90 days (see RCW 10.77).